Pneumonia is inflamed or swollen lung tissue due to infection with a germ.

 Most people with pneumonia due to mycoplasma or chlamydophila get better with the right antibiotics.
 Legionella pneumonia can be severe.
 It can lead to problems, most often in those with kidney failure, diabetes, chronic obstructive pulmonary disease (COPD), or a weakened immune system.
 It can also lead to death.

 When to Contact a Medical Professional

-Contact your health care provider if you develop fever, cough, or shortness of breath.
-There are numerous causes for these symptoms.
-The doctor will need to rule out pneumonia.
+Contact your provider if you develop fever, cough, or shortness of breath.
+There are many causes for these symptoms.
+The provider will need to rule out pneumonia.

 Walking pneumonia; Community-acquired pneumonia - atypical

 Baum SG.
 Mycoplasma infections.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
 25th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 317.

 Holzman RS, Simberkoff MS. Mycoplasma pneumoniae and atypical pneumonia.
 In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases, Updated Edition.
 8th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 185.